shajidm67/T-FLIPFLOP-POSEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:A M ohamed Shajid RegisterNumber:25013425
+Developed by:A Mohamed Shajid RegisterNumber:25013425
 */

 **RTL LOGIC FOR FLIPFLOPS**